 Who to Charter With

-There are many yacht-chartering options in the Caribbean, ranging from individual owners who will happily serve as captain and crew and take you around the islands on their boat to big companies that have fleets of boats available for bareback, crewed, and learn-to-sail journeys.
-For example, during our stay at the Peter Island Resort in the British Virgin Islands we met Lindsay and Jason Geyser, crew of the Silmaril, a lovely Hans Christian sloop available for half-day, full-day, and overnight charters.
-There are many other crewed boats you can charter for a week or more.
+There are many yacht-chartering options in the Caribbean, ranging from individual owners who will happily serve as captain and crew and take you around the islands on their boat to big companies that have fleets of boats available for bareback, crewed, or learn-to-sail journeys.

-Of the latter, The Moorings is one of the largest, and the company that we chartered with on our recent catamaran cruise around the British Virgin Islands.
-In fact, as we sailed around the BVI, a majority of the other boats we saw were charters from the Moorings or sister company Sunsail.
-The Moorings has operations in the BVI, St. Thomas, Grenada, St. Martin, and St. Lucia; Sunsail has bases in these destinations as... well as Antigua, Belize, and the Bahamas.
+For example, The Moorings is one of the largest charter companies with operations in the BVI, St. Thomas, Grenada, St. Martin, and St. Lucia.
+Sunsail is another charter company that has bases in these destinations as well as Antigua, Belize, and the Bahamas.

 Captain or No Captain?